geobtaa/geoblacklight_admin_docs/docs/import.md

 ## Secondary tables

+Secondary tables are for selected external links and assets/file attachments.

+### External Links

-There are two metadata fields, `Multiple Download Links` and `Institutional Access Links` that use secondary tables.
-This occurs when the field needs parts to the value: a label + a link.
+`Multiple Download Links` and `Institutional Access Links` use secondary tables.

 * When using the Form view, these values can be entered directly.
-* For CSV uploads, these values use a separate sheet than for the main import template.
+* For CSV uploads, these values use a different template than for the Primary table.

-* Multiple Download Links:
+* **Multiple Download Links**:
 	- on the Form view, scroll down to the Multiple Download Links inside the editor
 	- to enter manually, click the New Download URL button
 	- to upload multiple links, click the Import CSV button

-* Institutional Access Links
+* **Institutional Access Links**:
 	- on the Form view, click the text "Institutional Access Links" on the bottom of the right hand navigation OR go to Admin Tools - Access Links
 	- to enter manually, click the New Access URL button
 	- to upload multiple links, click the Import CSV button